russellballestrini/botoform/docs/source/tools/index.rst

 destroy
 -------

-..
-Note:: this is destructive!
+.. warning:: this is destructive!

 Destroy a VPC and all related services.